AlexSatin1/AlexSatin1.github.io/index.md

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AlexSatin1/AlexSatin1.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+theme: jekyll-theme-cayman
+title: Welcome to the Octocat's homepage!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+description: Feel free to bookmark this to keep an eye on my project updates Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown